When your heart suddenly decides to stop beating properly, time isn’t just money—it’s life.

 2. Panicking Over False Alarms

 Sometimes, an AICD will fire during exercise, coughing, or even sexual activity.
 These aren’t failures—they’re just overly cautious sensors doing their job.
-Try not to fear the beep.
+Try not to fear the beep Small thing, real impact..

 3. Overlooking Lifestyle Adjustments

 Having an AICD doesn’t give you a free pass to ignore heart-healthy habits.
-Diet, exercise, stress management, and avoiding illicit drugs still matter enormously Easy to understand, harder to ignore..
+Diet, exercise, stress management, and avoiding illicit drugs still matter enormously It's one of those things that adds up..

 Practical Tips for Living With an AICD

-Living well with an AICD means staying informed, prepared, and proactive The details matter here..
+Living well with an AICD means staying informed, prepared, and proactive.

 Know Your Settings